-HYDROLOGY AND WATER QUALITY Would the project: Potentially Significant Impact Less Than Significant Impact No Impact Violate water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality?
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? \boxtimes c.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or through the addition of impervious surfaces in a manner which would: result in substantial erosion or siltation, on- or offsite; \boxtimes ii. substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; iii. create or contribute runoff water which \boxtimes would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv. impede or redirect flood flows? d.
-In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes e.
-Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? \boxtimes
+Potentially Significant Mitigation Less Than Significant No Would the project: a.
+Violate water quality standards or waste Impact Incorporated Impact Impact discharge requirements or otherwise substantially degrade surface or ground water quality? $\boxtimes$ b.
+Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or through the addition of impervious surfaces in a manner which would: result in substantial erosion or siltation, on- or offsite; $\boxtimes$ substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; create or contribute runoff water which $\boxtimes$ would exceed the capacity of existing or planned storm_water drainage systems or provide substantial additional sources of polluted runoff; or $\boxtimes$ iv. impede or redirect flood flows? $\boxtimes$ d.
+In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? $\boxtimes$ e.
+Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? $\boxtimes$